kubeflow/community/proposals/913-components-repo/README.md

 - `docs/BESTPRACTICES.md`: authoring guidelines for components and pipelines (patterns, anti-patterns, validation tips);
   `docs/AGENTS.md` must stay in sync with these recommendations for automated tooling.
-- `docs/AGENTS.md`: guidance for code-generation agents emphasizing reuse of existing components, best practices for new contributions, and instructions on selecting between core and third-party assets.
+- `docs/AGENTS.md`: guidance for code-generation agents emphasizing reuse of existing components, best practices for new contributions, and instructions on selecting among catalog assets.
-- `docs/GOVERNANCE.md`: clarifies governance model, including release managers, approvers, and the policy for moving assets between tiers.
+- `docs/GOVERNANCE.md`: clarifies governance model, including release managers, approvers, and policies for onboarding and maintaining catalog assets.
 - Category `README.md` files act as indices.
 Each lists the components/pipelines in that category, provides one-line summaries, and links to the corresponding asset directories; these files are generated automatically and kept fresh by the README automation described above.